How to become a freelance copywriter

 If you’re going to use a dedicated space in your home as an office, then a “quiet, clear, well lit space, a nice large screen, and a variety of other comforts”are all conducive to a good work ethic and mood, suggests Blume.
 Having an office that’s separate from your living space will help you separate your home and working life, and help you avoid distractions.

 Alternatively, if you feel you can afford it, you could choose a coworking space so you still benefit from the advantages of a social environment.
 There are a huge variety of spaces available, with options ranging from payper-day hot-desking to longer-term desk rental.
-Have a look at our guide to coworking spaces in London and around the UK to decide what might be right for you.

 Or, as Blume points out, you could just work in a café: “If you own a laptop that runs MS Word (or Pages, these days), can find an empty table in a café, and can stretch to the cost of putting up a simple website, you’re basically in business.
 You don’t need to set up a Limited company if you don’t want to.
 You can be a sole trader copywriting business from today.”